memobank-logo-alt

 Third-party access: in arrangements involving multiple stakeholders (auditor, custodian bank, etc.), read-only access can be granted to external entities, directly from the Memo Bank platform or via standard banking exchange protocols (SWIFT MT940, EBICS).
 Incoming and outgoing flows can also be managed separately with differentiated rights — for example, granting the PI/EMI's agents management of incoming flows whilst allowing the PI/EMI itself to authorise debits.

-The ring-fenced account is the regulatory account that legally protects client funds.
+The safeguarding account is the regulatory account that legally protects client funds.
 The settlement account is the operational account that orchestrates flows: collection, controls, company charges, and balancing before ring-fencing.
 Both can be opened simultaneously under a single account agreement.

 Image